 The IEA IRC 2021 in Dubai provided the opportunity to meet colleagues and friends, engage in interesting and fruitful discussions on topics relevant for the global ILSA community, and advance explorations and understanding of educational attainment in its context, the roles and needs of education stakeholders, and options for improved education globally.

 The conference included time for discussion and informal interactions between researchers from all over the world to ensure a lively exchange of ideas.
 Each day of the three-day conference featured a keynote lecture, parallel sessions, and symposia giving participants access to various topics in educational research and assessment.

 Each session included several presentations organized around themes related to one or more of the IEA studies (such as ICCS, ICILS, PIRLS, and/or TIMSS), methodology and analysis in large-scale assessment, learning and teaching practice in international education, using IEA data for evaluation or development at national and regional levels, and the policy implications of research.
-A poster competition introduces an alternative forum for interaction with the wider research community.

 The social program offered by our host, the Ministry of Education of the United Arab Emirates, included a welcome reception, a social dinner, and a visit to Expo 2020, providing an opportunity for attendees to make and renew acquaintances in a relaxed setting.

-Dr Rabaa Al Sumaiti, Director-General of Emirates Schools Establishment, will talk about “Global Trends in Education - Opportunities and Challenges.”
+Dr Mohammed Al Mualla, Undersecretary for Higher Education Academic Affairs, will talk about “Global Trends in Education - Opportunities and Challenges.”

 Dr Geoff Masters, CEO of the Australian Council for Educational Research (ACER) will talk about, "Assessing Deep Learning".